Meaghamann: Release

+Critical reception

-The film gained generally positive reviews from critics.
-Baradwaj Rangan from The Hindu wrote, "the younger Tamil directors are slowly adopting the Hollywood model, which is the only model that works when it comes to gritty action-adventures...The plotting is pretty tight...More impressively, the director doesn’t seek to pander to family audiences.
+Baradwaj Rangan wrote for The Hindu, "the younger Tamil directors are slowly adopting the Hollywood model, which is the only model that works when it comes to gritty action-adventures...The plotting is pretty tight...More impressively, the director doesn’t seek to pander to family audiences.
 He understands that a certain amount of brutality is necessary in these films, and he unleashes scenes of corpse-kicking and chainsaw-abetted-limb-hacking and a scene with a maimed eyeball that probably has Buñuel chuckling".
-The Times of India gave the film 3.5 stars out of 5 and wrote, "Meaghamann takes a while to pick up...But once we get the background info on the various gangs, cops and the moles on either side, we are drawn into the plot, which is intricately woven and manages to keep us on the edge of our seats".
+M. Suganth of The Times of India gave the film 3.5 stars out of 5 and wrote, "Meaghamann takes a while to pick up...But once we get the background info on the various gangs, cops and the moles on either side, we are drawn into the plot, which is intricately woven and manages to keep us on the edge of our seats".
 IANS gave 3 stars out of 5 and called it an "almost satisfying action film going by Tamil cinema standards".

-In contrast, Sify wrote, "Meaghamann is another film where the plot is ambitious and paper work is good but falls short in execution.
+Sify wrote, "Meaghamann is another film where the plot is ambitious and paper work is good but falls short in execution.
 Acting in most parts is acceptable but the film never manages to captivate its audience".
-Indiaglitz.com wrote that the film "fails to hit the bulls eye" and is "certainly not the captain of the ship" but called it "nevertheless a good watch" and a "rock-solid entertainer with a volley of twists and action".